Boethusians: Relationship to other groups

-A parallel to the Yoma 19b has "Sadducees" instead of "Boethusians"; and in other passages the Talmud undoubtedly uses these two terms indifferently in designating the same sect.
-Graetz's assumption, therefore, that the Sadducees were the political and the Boethusians the religious opponents of the Pharisees, is untenable.

 Some scholars have identified the Boethusians with the Essenes, the sect that produced the Dead Sea Scrolls.
 Some of the scrolls express views similar to those attributed to the Boethusians by the Talmud.
 According to this theory, the word "Boethusian" is a corruption of "Beit Essaya", meaning "House of Essenes".

 A high-priestly family

 The Boethusians are believed to have been associated with the members of the high-priestly family of Boethus.
 The family of Boethus produced the following high priests: